Bhimsen Thapa

-Bhimsen Thapa (भीमसेन थापा (August 1775 – 29 July 1839)) was a Nepalese statesman who served as the Mukhtiyar (Note: The position of Mukhtiyar was roughly equivalent to a prime minister.
+Bhimsen Thapa (Note: (भीमसेन थापा) (born August 1775 – 29 July 1839) was a Nepalese statesman who served as the Mukhtiyar (Note: The position of Mukhtiyar was roughly equivalent to a prime minister.
 The first Mukhtiyar to title himself as a prime minister, as per the British convention, was Bhimsen's nephew, Mathabar Singh Thapa.) (equivalent to prime minister) and de facto ruler of Nepal from 1806 to 1837.
-He is widely known as the longest-serving prime minister of Nepal and was inducted into the "National heroes of Nepal" by King Mahendra Bir Bikram Shah.
+He is widely known as the first and the longest-serving prime minister of Nepal.
+He was inducted into the "National heroes of Nepal" by King Mahendra Bir Bikram Shah.

 Born into an ordinary military family in the Gorkha Kingdom, Bhimsen first came close to the Crown Prince Rana Bahadur Shah at an early age in 1785.
 In 1798, he was recruited as a bodyguard for the King by his father.
 Thereafter, he rose to influence after helping the exiled ex-King Rana Bahadur Shah engineer his return to power in 1804.
 In gratitude, Rana Bahadur made Bhimsen a Kaji (equivalent to a minister) of the newly formed government.
 Rana Bahadur's assassination by his stepbrother Sher Bahadur Shah in 1806 led Bhimsen to initiate investigations into the context in which he ordered the death penalty for ninety-three people popularly known as the 1806 Bhandarkhal massacre, after which he claimed the title of Mukhtiyar (equivalent to prime minister) himself.
 The death of King Girvan Yuddha Bikram Shah in 1816 at the immature age of 17, with his heir, King Rajendra Bikram Shah being only 3 years old, along with the support from Queen Tripurasundari (the junior queen of Rana Bahadur Shah) allowed him to remain in power even after Nepal's defeat in the Anglo-Nepalese War.
 After the death of Queen Tripurasundari in 1832, the intrigues of the newly adult King Rajendra, the conspiracies and infightings with the British envoy Brian Houghton Hodgson, Senior Queen Samrajya Laxmi Devi and the rival courtiers (especially the Kala Pandes, who held Bhimsen Thapa responsible for the death of Damodar Pande in 1804) finally led to his imprisonment on false charges of the murder of an infant prince and ultimately his death by suicide in 1839.